soccermatics/twelve-gpt-educational/model cards/model-card-wvs-chat.md

 ## Intended use

 The _primary use case_ of this wordalisation is educational.
 It shows how to convert a python pandas DataFrame of statistics about countries into a text that discusses a chosen country.
 The statistics relate to various social and political values, however we note that the results should be understood in the context of the WVS and the research in which the metrics were derived.
-The purpose of the wordalisation and chat functionality is to use the capacities of an LLM to make the raw statistics more digestible for a human reader, rather than to investigate the validity of the WVS study.
+The purpose of the wordalisation and chat functionality is to use the capabilities of an large language model (LLM) to turn the raw statistics into text that is more digestible for a human reader.
+Our goal was not to investigate the validity of the WVS study or the presented social metrics.

 This chatbot cannot be used for insight generation purposes, i.e. data analysis, firstly because we do not guarantee the quality of the data and because functionality is limited.
 Data analysis is thus _out of scope_.
 Use of the chat for queries not relating to the WVS data at hand is also _out of scope_.